 These portfolios invest in short-term money market securities in order to provide a level of current income that is consistent with the preservation of capital.
-These funds designate themselves as Prime in form N-MFP and are required to sell and redeem shares based on the current market value of the securities in their underlying portfolios (transact at a "floating" net asset value).
+These funds designate themselves as Prime in Form N-MFP.

 Category Group Index: USTREAS T-Bill Auction Ave 3 Mon